pmean/build-website/text/14/more-kaplan-meier.md

 6  6 2503  2  2 24201  1  0  1  0 0.0  0.8 248 3.98  50  944.0  93.00  63   .
 11.0   3
 ```

-The data looks like it read in properly, so let's load the survival
+The data looks like it read in properly
+- so let's load the survival
 library.

     > library("survival")